10 Best UI Testing Tools for Automated Testing in 2026

 • Large number of integrations like DevOps, Gitlabs, Slack, etc.

-It should be noted that while Katalon makes it possible to write and run tests without advanced programming skills, it is not a no-code UI testing tool.
+It should be noted that while Katalon makes it possible to write and run tests without advanced programming skills, it is not a no-code UI test automation tool.
 Also, the Katalon community is still rather small compared to other automated UI testing tools like Selenium.

 Katalon Studio has a Free Plan that allows for up to 2,000 monthly results.
 The Premium Plan starts at $25/month with purchasable add-ons.
 For large organizations, the Ultimate Plan is probably the better option, with a custom price that must be requested.